Home About Us Sign Up Schedule Trip Details Other Events Photos Articles Links Bike Shops

 Rain or foul weather:

 I know what you're thinking.
 Rain?
 Impossible!
-But, just in case, call the Trail Boss Hotline (631-499-3953) after 8:00 AM on the morning of the trip, just to be sure.
+But, just in case, call the Trail Boss Hotline (631-499-3953) less than 4 hours before our meeting time on the morning of the trip, just to be sure.
 A chance of a shower might not scare us off, but a chance of a thunderstorm should be taken seriously.

 Canoe rentals should be arranged on an individual basis in advance by calling the Peconic Paddler at (631-727-9895).
 Ask to start at 9:30am with George Waldbusser.
 You must have a partner.
 There is no group discount.
 Rental kayaks are not available for this trip.
 Ask the Peconic Paddler for advice on canoe capacity (2 adults plus a child in one boat is okay).
 If you bring your own boat, you can make arrangements for transportation with the Peconic Paddler.
 LIE exit 71.
 Turn right.
 Go 4 miles to the traffic circle.
 Go 3/4 around the circle and turn right.
 Pass the Peconic Paddler on the left and park in the municipal parking lot on the right.
 Arrive by 9:00am to do your paperwork.
 The truck leaves at 9:30am to take us to the starting point.
 Start paddling at 10:00am.
 The river will take us back to the Peconic Paddler - usually before 3:00pm at a casual pace.
 Expect beautiful scenery and wildlife.
 No rapids.
 Visit the Peconic Paddler website for more information.
 Dress as you would for the beach.
 Be sure to wear something on your feet that you can walk in the water with.
 Bring a waterproof bag (or 2 large garbage bags) and rope to tie your loose stuff to the boat and keep it dry (just in case).
 And don't forget the sunscreen.
 Conditions permitting, we usually hang out at the 'ole swimmin' hole for a while."